zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 In case of an error, the server asks the client to try again, until a valid input is given.

 ### Turn Notification
-The server informs each client when it’s their turn to play.
+The server informs the other client when it’s their turn to play.

 #### Message
 ```text